 Shan Yao (Rhizoma Dioscoreae) is from the rhizome of Dioscorea Opposite Thunb., family Dioscoreaceae.
-The medicinal material is harvested in the winter and processed.
-It is washed, peeled and then steamed with sulphur.
+The medicinal material is harvested and processed in the winter.
+It is washed, peeled and then steamed.
 After drying it is then softened and sliced for use.
 It can be used in its crude form or after stir-baking with bran.

 Category: Tonifying – Qi Tonifying.